deciduously/hunt-the-wumpus/post.md

 Now make sure you exit the `watch:rs` process, and then try `yarn prod`.
 When the build completes, you should see the same output at `localhost:8080`.

 Once it's all working, commit!  `git init && git commit -m "Initial commit`.
 Tomorrow we'll dive in to the build.

+See [here](https://github.com/deciduously/hunt-the-wumpus/tree/master/part1) for the full code at the end of part 1.

 **PART 2**
 *********************************************************************************************************************************************************************************************************************************************************************************